Vector theory of gravity: Universe without black holes and solution of dark energy problem: Introduction

 Here we propose an alternative theory of gravity which is a Lagrangian-based vector field theory in fixed four dimensional Euclidean space.
 The present vector theory is a metric theory of gravity \cite{Will93} which means that space-time is endowed with a symmetric equivalent metric $f_{ik\text{ }}$ formed out of the vector field and Euclidean metric.
 Matter and nongravitational fields respond only to the space-time metric $f_{ik\text{ } } $.
 The world lines of test bodies are geodesics of that metric and in local freely falling frames the nongravitational laws of physics are those of special relativity.
 Our theory is prior-geometric for it contains the fixed background Euclidean geometry (Euclidean metric) and gravity is a dynamical four-vector field in this geometry which generates the space-time curvature (equivalent metric $f_{ik\text{ }}$).

-We show that vector theory of gravity passes all available tests.
+Despite the existence of the fixed background geometry, we show that vector theory of gravity passes all available tests.
 At strong field our theory substantially deviates from general relativity and yields no black holes.
 For cosmology the present theory gives the same evolution of the Universe as general relativity with cosmological constant and zero spatial curvature.
 However, zero spatial curvature of the Universe is a solution of our equations, while in general relativity the spatial curvature is a free parameter.
 Moreover, the vector theory of gravity yields, with no free parameters, the value of the cosmological constant $\Omega _{\Lambda }=2/3\approx 0.67$ which agrees with the recent Planck result $\Omega _{\Lambda }=0.686\pm 0.02$ \cite{Planck14}.
-Such striking agreement is a strong argument in favor of the vector nature of gravity.
+Such precise agreement is a strong argument in favor of the vector nature of gravity.

 Physical explanation of the dark energy (cosmological term) in our theory is the following.
 Expansion of the Universe yields change of spatial scale with time which can be viewed as an increase of the distance between masses.
 This generates matter current directed away from an observer.
 Such current induces longitudinal vector gravitational field in a similar way as electric current creates vector potential in classical electrodynamics.
 Average energy of the longitudinal gravitational field induced by the Universe expansion is the mysterious dark energy.
 Contrary to matter, it has negative energy density and accelerates expansion of the Universe.